Sakyce/TeacherAPI/TeacherAPI/README.md

 If you don't have Github, you can report it in the appropriate channel in the [Official Discord Guild](https://discord.gg/75ykaFd6sB), still do the same steps as mentionned earlier or Baldi will get angry.

-> [!CAUTION]
+> [!NOTE]
-> Your report can still be rejected if it badly follows the instructions.
-And it will result in moderation actions!
+> Your report on Discord can still be rejected if it badly follows the instructions.
+We will link you to this page as a warning.